Contact

 Here at Blacktower, we’re experts in financial advice for expats and living oversea.
 From wealth tax to buying property in another country, we can walk you through the steps you’ll need to take to start your new life abroad.

-For more information, you can also visit our free guides and locations pages for further details on moving to the different countries we operate in.
+For more information, you can also visit our free guides for further details on moving to the different countries we operate in.

 Talk to us today